Help Us Raise the Remaining $1,286,000 to Meet Our Final Goal of $2,561,000

 Stewarding Wonderwell Mountain Refuge for the last four years has been a great privilege.
 But, with that privilege comes a responsibility to the community we serve.

 In order to meet NH state food, fire, and life safety regulations, Wonderwell must be brought into full food and fire safety code compliance.
-To ensure that this process take place in a timely manner, a Project Management Team (made up of professionals, staff and skilled volunteers) our Project Manager, Mike Bruss, and the team of architects at Coldham&Hartman, have been working tirelessly over the last six months to development and implement the changes we need to make.
+To ensure that this process take place in a timely manner, a Project Management Team (made up of professionals, staff and skilled volunteers) our Project Manager, Mike Bruss, and the team of architects at Coldham&Hartman, have been working tirelessly over the last year to develop and implement the changes we need to make.

 In addition to safety compliance, we are acting to fulfill Americans with Disabilities Act (ADA), which requires wheelchair accessibility, ADA bathrooms and beds.
 In keeping with our commitment to environmental sustainability, we are committing to making these changes in a way that substantially improves the energy use in the building.